adam-zhang-lcps/papers/animal-behavior.typ

 == Background
 #species, also known colloquially as the "confused flour beetle", is a small insect, named for its tendency to infest grain-based food such as flour.
 Originally from Africa, #species is now found worldwide, and is particularly problematic in the United States.
 They are small beetles, around one-eighth of an inch long (0.32 centimeters), and is reddish-brown in color.
 Larvae hatch and grow relatively fast, making them a good candidate for experimentation @BaldwinFasulo2010ConfusedFlourBeetles @Calvin2023:ConfusedFlourBeetleRedFlourBeetle.

 This experiment seeks to investigate animal behavior---specifically that of #species.
-When investigating animal behavior, behaviors can be broadly categorized into two categories: "kinesis" and "taxis".
+When observing animal behavior, behaviors can be broadly categorized into two categories: "kinesis" and "taxis".
 Kinesis refers to undirected, or "random", movement in response to a stimulus.
 This usually refers to a change in speed or direction of movement.
 On the other hand, taxis refers to directed movement---usually towards or away from a stimulus, known as positive and negative taxis, respectively.
 Taxis are named after the type of stimulus---for example, hydrotaxis refers to a movement towards or away from moisture, while phototaxis refers to a movement towards or away from light @Gunn1937:ClassificTaxesKineses @Mackenzie2023:HowAnimalsFollow.

 The taxis investigated in this experiment will be the movement of #species when given the choice between plain Cheerios and Honey Nut Cheerios in a choice chamber.
 Plain Cheerios and Honey Nut Cheerios share a very similar ingredients list, with the only notable difference being the addition of honey in the latter @CheeriosIngredients @HoneyNutCheeriosIngredients.
 If #species show a preference for one type of Cheerios, there should be observable positive taxis in their movement towards their preferred type of Cheerios.